sldelay/pwaHomework/README.md

 # pwaHomework

-I was given the task of turning a previous class project into a high performance, PWA application.
+I was given the task of turning a previous class activity into a performance optimized, PWA.
 My instructions were the following:

 - The app should be installable as a PWA
 - The app should have API routes and HTML routes